ItsJustThomas/trmnl-anki/README.md

 ## TRMNL Anki Add-on

 This is the add-on that is added to Anki.
 It scans the Anki notes at a recurring interval, gets the relevant field data for a single note, compresses it, and sends it to the TRMNL server via a webhook.
+It does not support images or (of course) audio.

 [Install it here](https://ankiweb.net/shared/info/415381283)